tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

 injection of all components in the system so that users can compose tendermint nodes of arbitrary user supplied components.

-This is an interesting proposal, and may be interesting to persue, but essentially requires doing a lot more API design and increases the surface area of our API.
+This is an interesting proposal, and customization would provide benefits, this is a huge undertaking particularly with regards to API design work, that we do not have scope for at the moment.
 While this is not a goal at the moment, eventually providing support for some kinds of plugability may be useful, so the current solution does not explicitly forclose the possibility of this alternative.

 ### Abstract Dependency Based Startup and Shutdown